PeterBassett/Raytracer/README.md

 * Checker Board of two submaterials.
 * Perlin Noise mix of two submaterials.
 * Texture material.
 UV coordinate calculations are specific to each primitive type.
 All common image file formats are supported via the .net framework.
 * Cubemaps, both vertical and horizontal crosses, are supported for scene backgrounds.
-When a ray misses all objects inthe scene we render from the cubemap.
+When a ray misses all objects in the scene we render from the cubemap.

 Lights
 * Point Light - Simple light at a point in space casting light in all directions.
 Obeys the inverse square law and can cause shadows.